nattyco/software-bounty-program/bounties/Fermat_P2P_Network_V1_Development.md

 * Succesfully registration of Network Clients.
 * Succesfully registration of Network Services.
 * Management and distribution of Actors Catalog:
   * Succesfully registration of Multiple Actors to the Seed Server.
+LUIS:  ???? que seria esto ???
   * Proper updating of the Actors Catalog when this happened.
   * Right propagation of the Actors Catalog (7).
 * Geo-location search (get nearby nodes).